 US$20 Approximately AU$27 / HK$150 / £15 at the time of writing.

-Phonics Hero has 850 online games which systematically take a child through the 44 sounds of the English language, all wrapped up in an exciting superhero storyline.
-It builds children from the sounds, to reading single words, to spelling and finally sentences.
+Phonics Hero has 850 online games which systematically take a child through reading and spelling with the 44 sounds of the English language, all wrapped up in an exciting superhero storyline.
+It builds children’s skills: from the sounds, to reading single words, to spelling and – finally – conquering sentences.

 Have a go with your child.
 You can get a free 7 day trial of Phonics Hero here: